-This history of St, Jane de Chantal Parish was written by Fr.
-Francis Sanders, O.S.B., in 1987, for the 100th Anniversary of the our founding, first as a Mission Church of St. Theresa Parish, now Our Lady of the Lake.
+This history of St. Jane de Chantal Parish was written by Fr.
+Francis Sanders, O.S.B., in 1987, for the 100th Anniversary of our founding as a Mission Church of St. Theresa Parish, which is now Our Lady of the Lake.

 EARLY HISTORY OF ST. TAMMANY

 The first white man to set foot on what is now St. Tammany Parish was Pierre LeMoyne, Sieur d’Iberville.
 Exploring a short cut by canoe from the Mississippi River to the Gulf, he crossed over (-and named them-) Lakes Maurepas and Pontchartrain.
 He landed at Goose Point, which is south-west of today’s Lacombe, on March 27, 1699.
 Finding the mosquitoes intolerable, and the land too marshy, he scored the area unfit for settlement, leaving it to the Indians.

 As early as 1725 the lake became a trade route between the Indians on the north shore and New Orleans, on the south.
 Some white people began to settle on the north shore.
 Early settlement by whites in the parish took place mostly along the rivers and bayous running into the lake.

 1748 – Lacombe (Bayou Lacombe)